Tallaringues/Tallaringues/README.md

 ### Hi there 👋

 I'm Marta Alirangues-Núñez
+_pronouns: she/her_

 - 🔭 I’m a aquatic and restoration ecologist looking for a job as data scientist.
+- 🌱 I’m currently learning ...

 <!--

-- 🌱 I’m currently learning ...
+-
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...